epsilon537/boxlambda/docs/components_ibex.md

 This module is a drop-in replacement for Ibex's standard prefetcher.
 It's selected by instantiating the Ibex core with parameter `PrefetchType` set to `PrefetchType_Single`.

 This prefetcher is very simple.
-It prefetches one 32-bit (i.e. uncompressed) instruction and delivers it to the Instruction Fetch (IF) stage when that stage indicates it is *ready*.
+It prefetches one 32-bit (i.e., uncompressed) instruction and delivers it to the Instruction Fetch (IF) stage when that stage indicates it is *ready*.
 The prefetched address is either the previously fetched address incremented by 4 (for linear execution) or the address specified by the IF stage in the case of a `branch_i` request.
 There are two special cases worth knowing about:

 - If a `branch_i` request occurs while an instruction fetch transaction is ongoing, the ongoing transaction is discarded upon completion (not propagated to the IF stage).
 Then the branch address instruction is fetched.
-- When a `branch_i` request is issued to respond to an IRQ, the `addr_o` being output by the prefetcher at the moment the `branch_i` strobe arrives, is the address of the instruction being interrupted.
+- When a `branch_i` request is issued to respond to an IRQ, the `addr_o` being output by the prefetcher at the moment the `branch_i` strobe arrives is the address of the instruction being interrupted.
 Execution resumes from this address when the IRQ has been serviced.

 The single instruction prefetcher supports only uncompressed instructions.
 That's fine because BoxLambda software builds only use uncompressed instructions.
-Having a mix of 16-bit compressed and 32-bit uncompressable instructions would again result in less predictable instruction cycle counts, due to unaligned instruction fetches for instance.
+Having a mix of 16-bit compressed and 32-bit uncompressible instructions would again result in less predictable instruction cycle counts, due to unaligned instruction fetches, for instance.

 #### Core2WB